 - Accession to mortgaged property: In any case, if any accession is made to the mortgaged property after the date mortgage, the mortgagee is entitled to such accession for the purpose of security.

-- Renewal of mortgage deed: In case if the mortgaged property is a lease and mortgagor obtains the renewal of a lease, the mortgagee for the security purpose is entitled to a new lease.
+- Renewal of mortgage deed: In case the mortgaged property is a lease and the mortgagor obtains the renewal of a lease, the mortgagee for the security purpose is entitled to a new lease.

 - Rights of a mortgagee in possession: A mortgagee may add money spent by him to the principal money due, at the same rate of interest as is payable on the principal and if not any rate is fixed then at the rate of nine per cent per annum.

-- Right to proceeds of revenue sale or compensation on the acquisition: In case mortgagor failed to pay arrears of revenue or other charges or rent due on the mortgaged property or on the part of the property, the mortgagee is entitled to claim payment of mortgage money, in whole or part.
+- Right to proceeds of revenue sale or compensation on the acquisition: In case the mortgagor failed to pay arrears of revenue or other charges or rent due on the mortgaged property or on the part of the property, the mortgagee is entitled to claim payment of mortgage money, in whole or part.